swiftlang/swift-evolution/proposals/nnnn-isolated-conformances.md

 If the provided `value` is an instance of `C` , and this code is invoked off the main actor, allowing it to enter the `if` branch would introduce a data race.
 Therefore, dynamic casting will have to determine when the conformance it depends on is isolated to an actor and check whether the code is running on the executor for that actor.

-### Rule 1: Isolated conformance can only be introduced within its isolation domain
+### Rule 1: Isolated conformance can only be used within its isolation domain

 Rule (1) is straightforward: the conformance can only be used within a context that is also isolated to the same global actor.
 This applies to any use of a conformance anywhere in the language.
 For example: